wix/Detox/docs/api/system.md

 # System

-System APIs allows you to interact with elements in the system-level, such as dialogs, alerts, OS browser, push notifications, etc.
+System APIs allows you to interact with dialogs in the system-level (e.g. permissions, alerts, etc.).

 ::: note

 **System APIs are only available on iOS**.
 Android support is coming soon.

+At the moment, System APIs are limited to system dialogs (e.g. permissions, alerts, etc.).
+We plan to expand the System APIs to include more system-level interactions in the future, such as OS browser (Safari / Chrome), interactions with push notifications, photo library, etc.

 :::